The Central Enigma of Consciousness

 activity of the human brain, as expressed in the eeg consists of broad spectrum

-activities, as noted, oscillations in the gamma band have been associated with
+noted, oscillations in the gamma band have been associated with specific

-specific conscious thought processes.
-The basis of the eeg appears to lie in
+conscious thought processes.
+The basis of the eeg appears to lie in dynamic

-dynamic feedback between excitatory and coupled inhibitory neurons which set up
+feedback between excitatory and coupled inhibitory neurons which set up mutual

-mutual oscillations through a phase-delayed feedback loop, which implicates it
+oscillations through a phase-delayed feedback loop, which implicates it as a

-2: Evidence for both dynamical chaos and phase wave-front ÔholographicÕ
+Fig 2: Evidence for both dynamical chaos and

-anomalous note is consistent with phase-front processing.
-Broad-spectrum
+recognition of an anomalous note is consistent with phase-front processing.

-excitation (extended vertical distribution of frequencies) is also consistent
+Broad-spectrum excitation (extended vertical distribution of frequencies) is

-with chaotic dynamics in the time domain. (b) Coherent distribution of
+also consistent with chaotic dynamics in the time domain. (b) Coherent

-electroencephalogram over the cortex, is consistent with globally coupled
+distribution of electroencephalogram over the cortex, is consistent with

-excitation. (c) Extended spatial distribution of cortical activation
+globally coupled excitation. (c) Extended spatial distribution of cortical

 model of olfactory recognition involves a transition from high-energy chaos on